-In his New York Times best-seller “Measure What Matters”, John Doerr defines OKRs as a powerful goal-setting methodology that helps to ensure that the company focuses on the same important issues throughout the organization
+In his New York Times bestseller, “Measure What Matters,” author John Doerr defines OKRs (Objectives and Key Results) as “a management methodology that helps to ensure that the company focuses efforts on the same important issues throughout the organization.”

 OKRs (Objectives and Key Results) have become the modern-day goal-setting methodology of choice for many companies today.
 Even more companies are contemplating the protocol to improve strategy execution.

 OKRs, in and of themselves are never enough.
 In his New York Time bestseller, “Measure What Matters,” author John Doerr, the “godfather of OKRs,” introduces CFRs as the logical adjunct to OKRs, “Together they (OKRs and CFRS) capture the full richness and power of Groves innovative method.